kajallochab/Glasses-Detection-from-Human-Face-Images/README.md

 7. **Convert to TFLite**: The trained model is converted to TensorFlow Lite format for deployment on resource-constrained devices.

-8. **Debugging**: Debugging code is included to verify the functionality of the TensorFlow Lite model.
+8. **Debugging**: A debugging code is included to verify the functionality of the TensorFlow Lite model.

 ## Usage